30 Noteworthy Novels Set in Oxford

 Oxford Blood by Antonia Fraser

-“Oxford Blood” by Antonia Fraser is about a young woman named Jemima Shore, a television journalist, who finds herself caught in a web of danger in Oxford.
-The story revolves around the discovery of secrets tied to an aristocratic college student and his troubled world.
+Jemima Shore, a television journalist, finds herself caught in a web of danger in Oxford.
+The story centers on secrets tied to an aristocratic undergraduate, Lord Saffron, and his troubled world.

-As Jemima probes deeper, she uncovers hidden connections to a powerful family and a murder that threatens to tear everything apart.
-The setting captures both the charm and the darker sides of university life.
+As Jemima investigates a story about him, she uncovers hidden connections to his powerful family and a decades-old mystery that puts her own life at risk.
+The setting shows both the charm and the potential darkness of university life.

 17. 17